Sujit-Pal-2005/assignments/DS_3rdsem/HW6/readme.md

 ```
 **Output**
 ```
+No of element is 8
 Elements are :92 31 9 69 38 25 68 9
 Front element is 92 and rear element is 9
-Enter number of element for dequeue :3

 No of element is 5
 Elements are :69 38 25 68 9